-- Check the smoke alarms each month, so you know they that do work.
+- Check the smoke alarms each month, so you know they do work.

-A few moments spent on fire safety will ease your worries and protect you and your loved ones and your property from fire dangers.
-This week is Fire Prevention Week, and this is the perfect time to take action.
+A few moments of fire safety will ease your worries and protect you, your loved ones, and your property from fire dangers.

-For more fire safety tips, see the website of the National Fire Prevention Association
+For more fire safety tips, see the National Fire Prevention Association website.

 Reference: Smoke Alarms and the Modern Residence Fire by UL, Northbrook, Ill., Copyright UL, 2012.